About the Country

 At Vodafone, for example, you can get a 30-day 10 Gb plan for 800 CZK.
 Alternatively, you can consider renting a mobile hotspot.
 If you’re from the US and travel a lot, consider using Google Fi.

 Access the internet: You can purchase a prepaid SIM card to access the Internet on your phone.
 Some options provided by local carriers are Vodafone, T-Mobile, and O2.
 You can buy a travel plan that includes the internet at any of their stores in Prague.
 At Vodafone, for example, you can get a 30-day 10 Gb plan for 800 CZK.
 Alternatively, you can consider renting a mobile hotspot.
 If you’re from the US and travel a lot, consider using Google Fi.

 BEST TIME TO VISIT Prague

-Prague is a budget-friendly vacation destination for individuals of any age and is identified with a romantic, middle age and historical appeal.
+Prague is a budget-friendly vacation destination for people of any age and is identified with a romantic, middle age, and historical appeal.